Alberta Highway 11A

 Highway 11A is the designation of two routes that connect to Highway 11 (David Thompson Highway) in Alberta, Canada.
 The Rocky Mountain House section is referred to as 11A:02 by Alberta Transportation, while 11A:06 runs from Sylvan Lake to Red Deer.

 Rocky Mountain House

 Highway 11A:02 begins at the Range Road 80 junction with Highway 11.
 It follows Range Road 80 south to Township Road 393, where it heads east to Rocky Mountain House, providing an alternate crossing of the North Saskatchewan River than Highway 11.
 Within Rocky Mountain House it is also known as 52 Avenue, and runs concurrent with Highway 752.
 Extending north past Highway 11, Highway 11A becomes Highway 756 as an entrance to Crimson Lake Provincial Park, extending east past Highways 11 and 22, Highway 11A becomes Highway 598.

+The bridge that carries Highway 11A across the North Saskatchewan River at Rocky Mountain House was replaced because the previous structure had reached the end of its service life.
+The replacement, a three-span, 173-metre bridge using only two river piers, was built on a new alignment slightly downstream of the old crossing after five alignment options were studied; the design was chosen partly to limit disturbance to the river channel and floodplain.
+Water-bearing bedrock at the site meant the piers needed drilled-pile foundations.
+The project also widened the sidewalk and improved approach roadways on both sides.

+Alberta Transportation has been studying the twinning of Highway 11 through Rocky Mountain House, updating a plan first drawn up in 2003; as of 2025 that twinning was not yet on the province's construction program, and the study does not include a bypass of the town.
+A separate, already-underway project is twinning Highway 11 itself between Rocky Mountain House and Sylvan Lake; two more short sections, one between Rocky Mountain House and Highway 22 and one between Benalto and the Medicine River, were in final design in 2025 with construction expected in 2026.

 Major intersections

 Starting from the north end of Highway 11A: